 "We must act now to form and implement a national crisis management plan that will help Americans impacted by PASC not only survive COVID-19 but regain their quality of life and return to being active members of their communities"

-- Stuart M. Weinstein, MD, FAAPMR, AAPM&R President
+- Stuart M. Weinstein, MD, FAAPMR, AAPM&R Past President